 Minister of Agriculture and Land Reclamation El-Sayed El-Quseir

-Accute shortages in fodder were triggered by the accumulation of vast quantities of imported goods at ports after the authorities applied curbs on import finance due to the shortage of hard currency last winter.
+Prices of basic goods had soared in recent months partly due to the accumulation of vast quantities of imported goods at ports after the government applied curbs on import finance due to the shortage of hard currency last winter.

-However, the government has gradually phased out these curbs by the end of last December as it signed a new loan deal with the International Monetary Fund and adopted a flexible exchange rate in order to overcome a hard currency crunch.
+However, the government phased out these restrictions late last year after signing a new loan deal with the International Monetary Fund and adopting a flexible exchange rate in order to overcome the hard currency crunch.

 On 18 January, Prime Minister announced that the government has released $4.8 billion worth of goods that were stuck in the ports between 14 and 17 January and is on its way to release all goods stranded at ports.